Sony A7III vs Fujifilm X-T4: 17 Real World Things I’ve Learned Since Switching

 1. The Fujifilm X-T4 Fully-Articulating Tilt Screen Is Indispensable

 I’d say that that 90% of time, I have the screen in the closed position.
 The texture on the back matches the rest of the camera, so it’s beautiful when the screen is not exposed and goes one step closer to looking like a film camera.
 Aesthetics aside, this has retrained me to shoot with the viewfinder instead of the screen.
 It’s one of the things that I miss from my early years shooting with SLR and DSLR cameras, but there are specific use case for both.

 After I take a shot, I also don’t feel as compelled to check how it looks so compulsively like I came to do when the screen was always there.
-Another move back to my earlier way of shooting.

 As a hybrid photo/video shooter, the flip out screen is also so versatile that I don’t feel compelled to attach an external monitor all the time.
 I’ll still use one when I’m doing a dedicated video shoot, but otherwise I’m more than happy with just the built in screen.